Alex-Hache/ctrlnnmod/README.md

 This library is the summary of my PhD's work and is still currently under development.

 ### Future updates
+* Manage compatibility with torchdiffeq integrators
-* Implement Neural ODEs for REN
+* Implement stability-based initializations strategies
 * And enabling gradient and hessian logging with TensorBoardX and [PyHessian](https://github.com/amirgholami/PyHessian)

 Feel free to contribute and you can contact me at alexandre DOT hache AT imt-atlantique DOT fr